artdecocode/expensive/README.md

 	            	NS, TXT, URL, URL301, FRAME.
 	--TXT       	Add a TXT record with this address to the domain.
 	            	Alias for --type TXT --address <TXT>.
+	--A         	Add an A record with this address to the domain.
+	            	Alias for --type A --address <A>.
 	--CNAME     	Add a CNAME record with this address to the domain.
 	            	--type CNAME --address <CNAME>.
 	--ttl       	When adding host records, sets the _TTL_.